RainwayApp/sachiel-net/README.md

 ### Notes

-This documentation/framework is a WIP and if you'd like to contribute we're happy to accept pull request.
-You can find a full example application inside of the repository.
+This documentation and framework is a WIP.
+If you'd like to contribute we'll be happy to accept pull request.
+You can find a full example application in the repository.

 ## Other Implementations